slaclab/lume-services/docs/demo.md

 ![project](files/scr_project.png)

 **9.3** Add the token to your GitHub repository secrets.
 Navigate to your repository settings.
 In the left sidebar, click `Secrets`, `Actions`, then `New repository secret`.
 Type `SCR_PAT` into the name, and your generated API key into the value.
+Repeat this process to set a secret named `STANFORD_USERNAME` to your Stanford username.

 #### DockerHub